MokshMulakala/waste-to-fertilizer-webapp/README.md

-# waste-to-fertilizer-webapp
+# Waste to Fertilizer

-Waste to Fertilizer is a simple web application that connects people who want to sell organic waste with buyers looking for compost-based fertilizer.
-It promotes eco-friendly practices by making waste collection and fertilizer distribution easy and accessible.
+A simple web app that connects people who want to sell organic waste with those who want to buy compost-based fertilizer.

+## Features
+- Sell waste through a form
+- Buy fertilizer from a catalog
+- Login and signup system
+- About page with project info

+## Tech Used
+- HTML, CSS, JavaScript
+- SheetDB for storing contributor data